liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Diagnosis / Investigation**:

 - The failure reasons should already be written in detail to the reports along with suggested solutions.
-- If you can't download the task reports, refer to [Task Report Can't Be Downloaded](#task-report-cant-be-downloaded).
+- If you can't download the task reports, refer to [A Task Report Can't Be Downloaded](#a-task-report-cant-be-downloaded).

 **Mitigation**: